norsys/score/README.md

 ### About testing

-To run unit tests, just do `php tests/units/runner.php`.
+To run unit tests, just do `make unit-tests`.

 ## Languages and tools